European countries - VAT Rates Guide

 Switzerland VAT Rates

-• Standard rate - 8.1% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 8.1% - Applies to all taxable supplies of goods and services, with some exceptions

 Turkey VAT Rates

-• Standard rate - 20% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 20% - Applies to all taxable supplies of goods and services, with some exceptions

 Ukraine VAT Rates

-• Standard rate - 20% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 20% - Applies to all taxable supplies of goods and services, with some exceptions

-• Reduced rate - 7% - Applies to temporary accommodation services, supply of tickets for sports events of international and Ukrainian level;
+Reduced rate - 7% - Applies to temporary accommodation services, supply of tickets for sports events of international and Ukrainian level, supply and import of qualifying medicines and specific medical goods, as well as medicines

 United Kingdom VAT Rates

-• Standard rate - 20% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 20% - Applies to all taxable supplies of goods and services, with some exceptions

 Conclusion

-By staying informed about these differences in VAT rates in Europe, businesses can ensure compliance with local VAT regulations, optimize their tax planning, and avoid potential penalties.
+By staying informed about VAT rates across Europe, businesses can ensure compliance with local VAT regulations, optimize tax planning, and avoid penalties.

 Get real-time updates and developments from around the world, keeping you informed and prepared.